Marcus Rashford: 2021–2022 season: Post recovery form issues

-2022–23: Return to form
+2022–2023: 30 goal season and 100th United goal

-After enjoying a successful pre-season under new manager Erik ten Hag, who began the season by deploying Rashford both as a centre-forward and a left-winger, he opened his account for the season by scoring in a 2–1 win against Liverpool, and then twice in a 3–1 win against Arsenal; with an additional two assists, Rashford matched his contributions from the previous season.
+After enjoying a successful pre-season under new manager Erik ten Hag, who began the season by deploying Rashford both as a centre-forward and a left winger, he opened his account for the 2022–23 season by scoring in a 2–1 win against Liverpool, and then twice in a 3–1 win against Arsenal; with an additional two assists, Rashford matched his contributions from the previous season.
 On 30 October, Rashford scored his 100th United goal in a 1–0 win against West Ham.
 He became the 22nd player to reach the figure for United, and the first in 13 years since Wayne Rooney.
 On 20 December, Rashford extended his contract by a year, but was dropped for a game against Wolverhampton Wanderers on 31 December as punishment for oversleeping and being late for a team meeting; he came on during the match and scored the only goal in a 1–0 win.

 On 14 January 2023, he was instrumental in United's 2–1 comeback win in the Manchester derby, first being part of the build-up play for United's controversial equaliser despite being in an offside position, and then scoring the winning goal four minutes later.
 Rashford's performances during the season were recognised as some of the most impactful and consistent of his career.
-On 16 February, Rashford became the third United player - after Andy Cole and Dwight Yorke in 1998 - to score against Barcelona at the Camp Nou during a 2–2 draw in a knockout round play-off in the Europa League.
-On 26 February, Rashford scored his team’s second goal in the 2023 EFL Cup final against Newcastle United, helping his team win the trophy; the goal was initially given as an own goal by Newcastle defender Sven Botman before Rashford was credited with the goal.
+On 16 February, Rashford became the third United player – after Andy Cole and Dwight Yorke in 1998 – to score against Barcelona at the Camp Nou during a 2–2 draw in a knockout round play-off in the Europa League.
+On 26 February, Rashford scored his team's second goal in the 2023 EFL Cup final against Newcastle United, helping his team win the trophy; the goal was initially given as an own goal by Newcastle defender Sven Botman before Rashford was credited with the goal.

+He scored his 30th goal of the season during a 4–1 win against Chelsea in May, with manager ten Hag saying he was capable of scoring 40 in a season; Rashford was the first United player to reach the milestone since Robin van Persie in the 2012–13 season.
+At the end of the season, he was voted by the club's supporters and playing squad as the Sir Matt Busby Player of the Year and the Players' Player of the Year.